-Want to know how to choose the right camera, the best video editing software and the secret to making a good video for presentation?
-This free 5-day Videography e-Course is for you.
+Want to know how to choose the right camera?
+The best video editing software?
+The secret to making a good video?
+Get this Online Videography Course absolutely free.

 When you watch YouTube videos, can you can tell the difference between good sound and bad sound recording?
 Bad sound is distracting especially when the video is a speech.

 When it comes to your own video recording of a lecture, seminar or workshop, always use an external microphone.
 With a proper clip-on microphone on the presenter, you will get crisp clear voice quality.